 d.
 Cone penetrometer

-Soil passing through the 425-micron sieve is taken and dried in an oven at 60 deg. celcius.
-Present mlods in the sample are broken utilizing a wooden mallet.
+Present molds in the soil sample are broken utilizing a wooden mallet.
+Soil passing through the 425-micron sieve is taken and dried in an oven at 60 deg.
+Celcius.

 a.
 150gm of prepared sample is taken.